Digest of Middle East Studies

-Digest of Middle East Studies is a biannual peer-reviewed academic journal published by Wiley-Blackwell on behalf of the Policy Studies Organization.
+Digest of Middle East Studies is a quarterly peer-reviewed academic journal published by Wiley-Blackwell on behalf of the Policy Studies Organization.
 The journal was established in 1992 with Mohammed M. Aman (University of Wisconsin–Milwaukee) as original editor-in-chief.
-It is currently edited by Catherine Warrick (Villanova University).
+It is currently edited by Catherine Warrick (Villanova University), with Devn Thomas serving as editorial assistant.
 The journal focuses on Middle Eastern studies, particularly regarding religion and politics.